grinnell-cs/csc151-images/_eboards/eboard13-3.md

       R. (It's easier on some MPs than others.)
     * Please reach out for help!
     * Please use the evening tutors.
-    * No charge for redoing the I's on MPp3.
+    * No charge for redoing the I's on MP3.
 * I have posted a redo for MP3.
-* I spent all my free time yesterday writing the new MP, so I was not able to review all the reading responses.
-* A friend is defending their thesis at 3pm today, so I'm going to listen to that while Lilli does the brunt of the work.
-But I'm happy to come over if Lilli is busy or if you need my help.
+* A friend is defending their thesis at 3pm today, so I'll be sitting here listening while Lilli supports you.
+However, if Lilli is busy or you'd prefer to get help from me, just let me know and I'll come over.

 ### Upcoming activities